DylanP400/terminal-dice-pp3/README.md

 * After giving your age if you are old enough to play you will be asked if you know how to play.
 * ![Do you know how to play](./images/correct-age-4.png)

-* If you clicked no it will take you to the instructions then it will ask you if you want to play.
+* If you clicked 'n' it will take you to the instructions then it will ask you if you want to play.
 * ![Intructions](./images/instructions-1-5.png)
 * ![Intructions](./images/instructions-2-6.png)

-* After starting the game it will ask you to press 'r' to roll your dice.
+* After starting the game it will ask you to enter 'r' to roll your dice.
 * ![Star the game](./images/startgame-after-intructions-7.png)

 * When you enter 'r' the dice will print to the terminal and add the two dice together to give you your total.